The Method

 Tags

+Tags are attributes tied to each plugin that is part of a Modgroup.
 The most important ones are Target and Source, which are strictly related.
-The other tags won't be used very often and you can skip them if you wish to simplify learning.
+The other tags won't be used very often and you can skip them if you wish to simplify learning:

 1. Optional: Having this plugin disabled will not invalidate the Modgroup, so the remaining conflicts will still be hidden correctly.